 WhatsApp uses end-to-end encryption to protect all communication on its platform.
 These encryption keys not only make it impossible to decrypt messages, but they also prevent third parties and even WhatsApp from accessing messages or calls.
 That means “only you and the person or group you are communicating with can read or see the messages, photos or files you send, or listen to the calls you make,” according to James E. Lee, chief operating officer at Identity Theft Resource Center.

 Is WhatsApp safe?

+Not entirely.
 Although end-to-end encryption makes WhatsApp more secure than other communication apps, no app is 100 percent safe to use.
 Like any app or digital device, WhatsApp is often targeted by bad actors.
 The app also has access to your contacts and tracks where and how long you use it, putting your privacy and personal information at risk.
 Here’s why you should be worried about smartphone apps stealing your data.

 WhatsApp security issues

 Unfortunately, “no app is ever completely safe from attackers,” says Theresa Payton, author of Manipulated: Inside the Cyberwar to Hijack Elections and Distort the Truth and CEO of Fortalice Solutions.
 To safeguard your phone and personal information, Lee recommends frequently updating your apps and smartphone software, maximizing the app’s privacy settings, and never sharing risky content.
 Read more tips to protect your smartphone from viruses.